Skip to main content

 ---

 The post-selection phase is where many recruiters lose candidates due to lack of responsiveness.
-A Robert Half 2025 study reveals that 62% of candidates receive a competing offer within 10 days of their final interview.
+A Robert Half 2025 study reveals that 62% of candidates receive a competing offer within 10 days of their last interview.

-Formalize the offer and accelerate contract signing
+Formalizing the offer and accelerating contract signature

 Digital onboarding: beyond the contract

-- Internal regulations: delivery against mandatory signature
+• Internal rules: delivery against signature is mandatory

-- IT charter and internal GDPR policy
+• IT charter and internal GDPR policy

-- Initial training documents and acknowledgment of receipt certificates
+• Initial training documents and acknowledgment of receipt certificates

 ---